-60. Elephants with serious physical or psychological problems in zoos have usually become more normal functioning elephants when given more appropriate space in a sanctuary such as the Performing Animal Welfare Society (PAWS) in Northern California.

-61. For example, Maggie was considered to be an anti-social, aggressive elephant and by the time she was moved from the Alaska Zoo to PAWS she was in such poor condition she could barely stand.
-She is now a thriving, socially active elephant.
-Indeed she is considered to be PAWS' most social elephant (Ed Stewart, pers. comm.).

-62. Ruby was transferred from the LA Zoo to the Knoxville Zoo in Tennessee where she did not successfully integrate with their elephants.
-When she was moved to PAWS she integrated easily with the other elephants and has become respected leader of her group (Ed Stewart, pers. comm.).
+- 72. Elephants with serious physical or psychological problems in zoos have usually become more normal functioning elephants when given more appropriate space in a sanctuary such as the Performing Animal Welfare Society (PAWS) in Northern California, The Elephant Sanctuary in Tennessee or Santuário de Elefantes Brasil. - 73.
+For example, Maggie was considered to be an anti-social, aggressive elephant and by the time she was moved from the Alaska Zoo to PAWS she was in such poor condition she could barely stand.
+Yet until her death in 2021 she thrived at PAWS.
+Indeed she was considered to be PAWS' most social elephant (Ed Stewart, pers. comm.). - 74.
+Ruby was transferred from the LA Zoo to the Knoxville Zoo in Tennessee where she did not successfully integrate with their elephants.
+When she was moved to PAWS she integrated easily with the other elephants and became respected leader of her group (Ed Stewart, pers. comm.).

-63. Sissy is another classic example.
+75. Sissy is another classic example.
 She had been transferred four times and had spent a decade and a half alone before being sent to the Houston Zoo, where she was labeled autistic and antisocial.
 She was returned to her solitary zoo where she killed a person.
 She was moved again to El Paso Zoo, where she was beaten because she was a killer elephant.
 In 2000 she was transferred to The Elephant Sanctuary in Tennessee (TES) and within six months of arrival she was calm and cooperative.
 She became a leader, putting all elephants at ease.
 In 2000 the United States Department of Agriculture (USDA) had given Sissy only a year to live.
-Twenty years later she is still going strong (Scott Blais, pers. comm.).
+More than two decades later she is still going strong (Scott Blais, pers. comm.).

-64. Bunny had been transferred four times and had only known a less than half an acre exhibit when she arrived at TES.
+76. Bunny had been transferred four times and had only known a less than half an acre exhibit when she arrived at TES.
 She was 47 years old and had spent 40 years alone.
 Within 24 hours of arriving at sanctuary she was completely and seamlessly integrated into the group (Scott Blais, pers. comm.).

-65. Maia and Guida, the first two elephants at Santuário de Elefantes Brasil, had lived together for 40 years.
-For most of these years Maia was aggressive to Guida, knocking her over, pushing her down and pinning her to the ground.
+77. Maia and Guida, the first two elephants at Santuário de Elefantes Brasil, had lived together for 40 years.
+For most of these years, Maia was aggressive to Guida, knocking her over, pushing her down and pinning her to the ground.
 Within 12 hours of arriving at the sanctuary the gates were opened up between them.
-From that day no further aggression was seen.
-The sanctuary is currently home to five rescued elephants who share 75 acres, including one area of 40 acres, another of 22 acres and three other smaller areas ranging from 1.5 to 4 acres.
+From the moment of arrival onward, no further aggression was seen.
+The sanctuary is currently home to six rescued elephants, with more on the way, who share 75 acres, including one area of 40 acres, another of 22 acres and three other smaller areas ranging from 1.5 to 4 acres.
 The three smaller yards are introductory areas to help assimilate and provide flexible care depending on the physical and emotional needs of the elephants, and they are generally left open into the larger habitats to permit a greater level of exploration and autonomous living.
-This combination of possible spaces allows easy integration of new elephants.
-The plan is to expand the space for Asian elephants to multiple hundred acres and possibly a thousand or more, depending upon whether males and females can be integrated.
-There are also plans to create separate habitat for African elephants.
+This combination of possible spaces allows for adaptable integration of new elephants.
+Presently, there is one female African elephant residing within 5.3 acres, divided into three interconnected spaces, with expansion up to 80 acres under construction.
+The second female African elephant is anticipated to arrive within the 6 weeks, while conversations advance for the retirement of elephants from other Latin American zoos.
 Santuário de Elefantes Brasil owns a total of 2800 acres (Scott Blais, pers. comm.).